ParthMishraDev/Sudoku/app/README.md

 ## Development server

-- Make sure the api is also running, as it uses proxy on the homepage to get the board.
+- Make sure the api is also running, as it uses proxy to get the board.
+- Run `npm install` to install all the dependencies.
 - Run `ng serve` or `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change   any of the source files.

 ## Build